 The Blepharoplasty Procedure

 Eyelid surgery can be performed alone or in conjunction with other cosmetic facial procedures in order to optimize the rejuvenating effects.
 For instance, eyelid surgery is often performed in conjunction with brow lift surgery to rejuvenate the look of the eyes as well as improve the look of a sagging brow line or severe forehead furrows.
 Some patients opt to undergo facelift surgery at the same time as eyelid surgery.
 This combination procedure provides a rejuvenated look throughout the entire face.
-For certain individuals, Dr. Breslow or Dr. Farkas may recommend adjunct laser skin resurfacing or chemical peel treatment to reduce discoloration beneath the lower eyelids.
+For certain individuals, the surgeon may recommend adjunct laser skin resurfacing or chemical peel treatment to reduce discoloration beneath the lower eyelids.

 Post Op Instructions

 - Recovery time: 1 week out of work and bruising to decrease.
 Driving after 1 week.
-Sleep in beach chair for one week and on back for 6 weeks.
-GDB abx for 5 days.
+Sleep in a beach chair or recliner for one week and on back for 6 weeks.

-- Scars: Upper is upper eyelid in the crease and lower either inside of lower eyelid or right under the lower eyelash
+- Scars: In the upper eyelid’s crease for upper eyelid surgery, and either inside of the lower eyelid or right under the lower eyelash for lower eyelid surgery.

-- Follow up: 2 days with the PA, 1 weeks with the PA and doctor to remove the sutures, 1 month with doctor and 3 months, 6 months, and 1 year
+- Follow up: 2 days after surgery with the PA, 1 week after with the PA and doctor to remove the sutures, 1 month, 3 months, 6 months, and 1 year after with the surgeon.

-*All of this information may be different depending on the patient.
-Patients may be numb in any area that was operated on for up to one year and some numbness may be permanent.
-For each procedure everyone is closed the same way but patients scars may vary.
+Note that this information may be different depending on the patient.
+Patients may be numb in any area that was operated on for up to one year, and some numbness may be permanent.
+For each procedure everyone is closed the same way, but patients’ scars may vary.
 Patient can fly within 2-4 weeks of surgery.
 Patients can swim after 4 weeks.

 Achieve a Rested, Rejuvenated Appearance

 The eyes are the vehicles that allow us to see the world.
 They are also a reflection of how the world sees us.
-Dropping upper and / or lower eyelids can make a person look exhausted or angry.
-With blepharoplasty, however, Drs.
-Breslow and Farkas can restore a rested, more youthful appearance to the eye area.
+Dropping eyelids can make a person look exhausted or angry.
+Blepharoplasty can restore a rested, more youthful appearance to the eye area.
 Improve your appearance with eyelid surgery!
 To schedule a consultation with one of our Paramus, New Jersey board certified plastic surgeons and find out more about eyelid surgery, contact us by calling (201)-444-9522 today.